MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_completion_information.md

 ### -field Key

-An custom defined value which is included in every I/O completion packet for <b>Port</b>.
+A custom defined value which is included in every I/O completion packet for <b>Port</b>.

 ## -remarks